l12f3r/k8s-ec2-terraform/README.md

 This information is represented as an array with two items (one for each node type), each containing all of its instance specs.

 > [!WARNING]
-> Such information is disclosed here for learning, but remember: not a safe practice.
+> All `.tfvars` information is disclosed here for learning, but remember: not a safe practice.

 ```
 #terraform.tfvars